Update for Version 2.2

 ER recommendation: 160-180ER standard, 140-160ER with Venti, 140-160ER with Favonius Lance, 120-150ER with Kitain Cross Spear

-Pure pyro teams provide consistent and easy damage with very few hard counters.
-Additional batteries and no fear of overapplication of pyro from Bennett can allow Xiangling to run lower on ER and Viridescent Venerer setups are completely free.
+Pure Pyro teams provide consistent and easy damage with very few hard counters.
+Additional batteries and no fear of overapplication of Pyro from Bennett can allow Xiangling to run lower on ER and Viridescent Venerer setups are much more consistent.
 Rotations are generally more flexible, though Klee requires some amount of field locked time during her burst.

 ER recommendation: 130-150ER standard, 110-130ER with Venti, 130-140ER with Favonius Lance

 Klee’s strong on field damage, sometimes limited in Vape by issues of Pyro overapplication, is set free in pure Pyro teams.
 Her burst ends if she swaps off during it, limiting Bennett’s ability to spam his skill throughout the full rotation, but her own skill particles and the flat energy she provides with her A4 talent can help make up for the loss.